CodecoolGlobal/ask-mate-3-python-Deezyeke/README.md

 5. (Optional) Install a Python IDE to be able to open and execute the project files more easily.
 Jetbrains Pycharm or VS Code is recommended.
 6. Execute the "server.py" file, run as an administrator if necessary.
 7. If the server runs flawlessly, you'll see it responding in the console log.
-8. Navigate to "localhost:5000" in a browser of your choice.
+8. Navigate to "localhost:5000" in a web browser of your choice.
 9. If everything is working as intended, you'll see the homepage of our website.
+Press Ctrl+F5 to reload the page, if necessary.
 10. Have fun!

 If you'd like to ask any questions or you have trouble setting up the work environment or the server please contact me, SzimBensze.
 The project is considered finished and is not going to recieve any updates soon.
 Contributors: Deezyeke, MiMi0001, ahpmh, WonkeTomi, SzimBensze.
-Please look for the contirbutors sidebar for more contact information.
+Please look for the contributors sidebar for more contact information.

 ## Task description and backstory